The 13 best construction 3D printers in 2019

 There are 3D printed houses for sale in the US (Los Angeles, San Francisco), China, France, Russia, UAE, and many other countries.

-No, 3D concrete printing is also for infrastructures such as bridges.
+No, concrete 3D printing is also for infrastructures such as bridges.